Intelligent automation helps companies utilise the right machine—or human—for work.

 As the holistic decision-making pillar aligns with intelligent automation, the power of automation can be applied to high-value decision-making tasks—shifting the automation application from “cheaper” to “smarter.”
 Businesses thriving in this rapidly evolving environment will likely increasingly feed cognitive technologies and predictive insights into a growing robotic network (both digital and physical).
 This can create intelligent supply chain solutions that can not only identify potential bottlenecks, but also circumvent them altogether.
 Organisations following this path should align on several important steps, including implementing AI to drive more value from rules-based automation, integrating cloud applications to support the growing automation of workflows, and adopting process robotics to automate repetitive digital tasks.

 Our survey data reveals that the intelligent automation pillar, albeit lagging in adoption currently, is attracting the most investments.
 Approximately 43% of respondents are planning to implement intelligent automation capabilities over the next year, compared to 35% for connected community, and 40% for holistic decision-making.
 The lead time for intelligent automation, as compared to the other two pillars, can be protracted.
 Therefore, we believe the industry today is far from mature when it comes to the future of movement of goods.

-Maximizing the potential of intelligent automation to take full advantage of a constant flow will likely require organizations to change their existing logistics systems to maximize the value that comes from a touchless network, enhance their operating models to delineate between internal talent and machines, and feed cognitive technologies and predictive insights into the robotic network.
+Maximising the potential of intelligent automation to take full advantage of a constant flow will likely require organisations to change their existing logistics systems to maximise the value that comes from a touchless network, enhance their operating models to delineate between internal talent and machines, and feed cognitive technologies and predictive insights into the robotic network.
 The increasing power and capability of machines can ultimately transform work, evolving skills and roles required from employees.

-1. Reimagine your organization’s logistics systems to maximize the potential of a touchless network
+1. Reimagine your organisation’s logistics systems to maximize the potential of a touchless network

 2. Use cloud-based applications to support the automation of digital workflows